Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/glossary.md

 ## Automated Market Maker

 An automated market maker is a smart contract on Ethereum that holds liquidity reserves.
 Users can trade against these reserves at prices determined by a fixed formula.
-Anyone may contribute liquidity to these smart contracts, earning pro-rata trading fees in return.
+Anyone may contribute liquidity to these smart contracts, earning pro rata trading fees in return.

 ## Asset